Stuycs-K/lab11-stuyrim-5-caic-leonw/README.md

 ## Theme

 Our game will be based on the mobile video game Clash of Clans.
 We will be using the basic characters in the game which are the Barbarian, Wizard, and Archer.
-As enemies, they have the chance of turning into bosses, where they become evolved versions of themselves with buffed stats and special abilities.
-We will be implementing two different resources from the game, elixir and dark elixir which will be used for the adventurer's attacks and supports.
+They have the ability to evolve and gain extra buffs and abilities.
+The boss will be the PEKKA, which can also evolve.
+We will be implementing two different resources from the game, elixir and dark elixir which will be used for the adventurer's attacks, supports, and evolutions.

 ## Adventurer Subclasses